lparcq/procmon-oprs/README.md

 - Option `--name`: monitor all processes with the given name.

+- Option `--regexp`: select processes that have a command line that matches the [regular expression](https://docs.rs/regex-lite/latest/regex_lite/#syntax).

-These options can be specified more than once.
+These options can be specified more than once except `--regexp` since regular expressions support alternatives.

 Export
 ------